vmouchakis/dl-project/README.md

 The application will run on the following [link](http://localhost:8000/).

-* It is necessary the folder `flickr8k` from the Google Drive to be downloaded, it contains all the images.
+* It is necessary the folder `flickr8k` from the Google Drive to be downloaded, it contains all the images needed for training.

 * Images for captioning must be in the `static/images` directory.
 Initially, they are inside the `flickr8k` folder in Google Drive.
-Images from any other source should be in `.jpg` format.
+Images from any other source should be in `.jpg` format and saved in the `static/images` directory.

-* Inside the `model` directory, there are the `checkpoint` directory storing the pretarained model, and the `dataset` directory storing the files needed for training.
+* Inside the `model` directory, there are the `checkpoint` directory storing the pretrained model, and the `dataset` directory storing the files needed for training.

-* Inside the `vocab` directory there are the the files the contain the dictionaries with the vocabulary.
+* Inside the `vocab` directory there are the files thatS contain the dictionaries with the vocabulary.

 ### The directory structure of the app is (`dir-structure.txt`):
 ```
     dl-project
 ├──     app
-│        ├── main.py
+│        ├── main.py (runs the app)
-│        ├── predictor.py
+│        ├── predictor.py (captions given images)
 ├── dir-structure.txt
 ├──     flickr8k
 │        ├── flickr8ktextfiles
 │        ├── Flickr_TextData
-│        ├── Images
+│        ├── Images (contains all the available images)
-│        ├── model_weights.h5
-│        └── train_encoded_images.p
 ├──     model
 │        ├── checkpoint
 │        ├── dataset
 │        └── image_captioning.ipynb